windsting/my-kv-store/docs/variables.md

   `https://your-project-name.vercel.app/kv-(value-of-LIST_ROUTE_PART)`

-  For example, the test API set this variable to ``, so you can explore stored data in the following link:
+  For example, the test API set this variable to `show`, so you can explore stored data in the following link:

   <https://my-kv-store.vercel.app/kv-show>

+  It's recommanded to save your own link as a **Bookmark**.

 - `PAGE_DEFAULT`